ReChargePayments/SDK-Example-Theme/README.md

 - [Add a new address](./snippets/rc-addresses.liquid#L161)
 - [Delete an address](./snippets/rc-addresses.liquid#L178)

-## Custom widget to add products to their next subscription
+## Add to next order

-Render a widget that will give authenticated customers the ability to add products to their next subscription.
+Render a widget that will give authenticated customers the ability to add products to their next subscription delivery.

 In this example we render the [rc-widget.liquid](./snippets/rc-widget.liquid) snippet inside of [main-product.liquid](./sections/main-product.liquid#L85).
 For more details of what the widget is doing see [rc-widget.js](./assets/rc-widget.js).

-## Bundles

-TODO